-9.1 Reliability
+6.1 Reliability

 There are many RFID applications where system reliability is critical.
 For example, in a store scenario, checkout RFID readers should reliably detect all items purchased by the consumer.
-Missed items, even at a relatively low rate of 1%, can incur huge losses to a typical low-profit-margin business, thus significantly affecting the store's bottom line.
+Missed items, even at a relatively low rate of 1%, can incur huge losses to lowprofit-margin businesses / stores.
 Also, objects moving through a supply chain should be detected reliably to enable accurate real-time inventory control and early theft detection.
 In general, in most applications where goods change hands or objects move through an RFID checkpoint, all objects should be detected and identified accurately.
 Multi-tags attached to objects will greatly increase objects' detection probabilities at a reasonable cost.

-9.2 Availability
+6.2 Availability

-One example where multi-tags can improve system availability is in "yoking-proof" scenarios, where a potentially adversarial reader communicates with a group of tags and generates a proof that the tags were identified near-simultaneously [9] [26].
+One example where multi-tags can improve system availability is in "yoking-proof" scenarios, where a potentially adversarial reader communicates with a group of tags and generates a proof that the tags were identified nearly simultaneously [7] [23].
 The constructed proof is later verified by an off-line verifier.
-The integrity of the system hinges on the tags of all objects being detectable by the reader when required, since otherwise no valid proof can be created, even by an honest reader.
-The problem is exacerbated because of the tight timing constraints of the protocol, and the inherent variations in tag receptivity [6].
-In such "yoking-proof" scenarios, multi-tags can be attached to each object, thus greatly increasing the probability of at least one tag per object being detectable.
+The integrity of the system hinges on the tags of all objects being detectable by the reader when required, since otherwise no valid proof can be created even by an honest reader.
+The problem is exacerbated because of the tight timing constraints of the protocol, and the inherent variations in tag receptivity [4].
+In such "yokingproof" scenarios, multi-tags can be attached to each object, thus greatly increasing the probability of at least one tag per object being detectable.
 Note that here multi-tags may need to be physically connected to each other, so that they can consistently share their states with each other in order to prevent the possible forgery of a yoking proof (or else the tags must have distinct keys and the reader selects one detectable tag per object as a "leader" for that object).

-Applications of yoking-proofs include verification by auditing bodies that a bottle of medicine was sold together with its usage instructions leaflet, or that safety caps were sold/delivered together with the associated devices, etc. Such scenarios can directly improve consumer safety by using multi-tags to ensure that a set of related objects is detected near-simultaneously.
-Another example of an application where availability is important is the real-time tracking of critical household or business objects such as remote controls, car keys, firearms, and important documents, among others.
+Applications of yoking-proofs include verification by auditing bodies that a bottle of medicine was sold together with its usage instructions leaflet, or that safety caps were sold/delivered together with the associated devices, etc. Such scenarios can directly improve consumer safety by using multi-tags to ensure that a set of related objects is detected nearly-simultaneously.
+Another example of an application where availability is important is the real-time tracking of critical household or business objects such as remote controls, keys, firearms, and important documents, among others.

-9.3 Safety
+6.3 Safety